pinecoders/pinecoders.github.io/faq_and_code/README.md

 The [Functions Allowing Series As Length](https://www.tradingview.com/script/kY5hhjA7-Functions-Allowing-Series-As-Length-PineCoders-FAQ/) script by
 [alexgrover](https://www.tradingview.com/u/alexgrover/) provides versions of the `ema()`, `atr()`, `lsma()`, `variance()`, `covariance()`, `stdev()` and `correlation()` functions.

-### How can I calculate values depending on variable lenghts that reset on a condition?
+### How can I calculate values depending on variable lengths that reset on a condition?
 Such calculations typically use [`barssince()`](https://www.tradingview.com/pine-script-reference/v4/#fun_barssince) to determine the number of bars elapsed since a condition occurs.
 When using variable lengths, you must pay attention to the following:
 1. [`barssince()`](https://www.tradingview.com/pine-script-reference/v4/#fun_barssince) returns zero on the bar where the condition is met.
 Lengths, however, cannot be zero, so you need to ensure the length has a minimum value of one, which can be accomplished by using `max(1, len)`.
 1. At the beginning of a dataset, until the condition is detected a first time, [`barssince()`](https://www.tradingview.com/pine-script-reference/v4/#fun_barssince) returns `na`, which also cannot be used as a length, so you must protect your calculation against this, which can be done by using `nz(len)`.